Primechain/Primechain-Documentation/README.md

 All your credentials are in root/primechain-api.out

 ```
-To view mysql, mongo and multichain credentials
+Later, to view admin, mysql, mongo and multichain credentials
 ```
 nano ~root/primechain-api.out
 ```